BrandonVilaychith/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+O(1), O(n), O(1)
 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

-Explain how proof of work functions.
+Blockchain has blocks/node of information inside them contain a hash of the previous block of information and their proof Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?
+Basically the function keeps trying to find proofs that are valid and this keeps the chain protected because multiple people have a copy of the chain.
+Brute force?
 ## Project Set Up

 #### [Hash Tables]